team-eternity/eternity/docs/readme.txt

   * Added SetWeapon and CheckWeapon ACS functions.

   * Thing_Destroy now works like in GZDoom, unless level is vanilla Hexen (where it will still support arg 3).
 Most notably, arg 2 is now "flags" and 1 means "extreme death".

   * Added support for CPXF_ANCESTOR to CheckProximity.

   * Added the push activation from Hexen.
 The feature was long advertised in ExtraData (and later UDMF) but only now it has been implemented.

   * Added UDMF linedef "monstershoot" boolean field.
-Needed because the ill-named "impact" field only allows players to shoot the linedef.
+Needed because the ill- named "impact" field only allows players to shoot the linedef.
 This one allows monsters too.
 The ones who wrote the original UDMF specs must have been unaware that vanilla Doom has some specials (such as GR: Open Door) which are triggerable by both monsters and players, while others (the rising platforms) only by players.

   * Added UDMF sector "phasedlight", "lightsequence" and "lightseqalt" boolean fields, because ExtraData supports adding them individually, without resorting to the "special" field.

   * Added some UDMF-exclusive fields to ExtraData: linedef portalid and sector portalid.floor and portalid.ceiling, so that Portal_Define doesn't require UDMF any longer.

   * Now ExtraData mapthings also support names in the "special" field, just like linedefs.
 It was badly missing.

   * F_SKY1 now when applied on middle textures has the same effect as floor and ceiling skies.

   * EMAPINFO skyDelta and sky2Delta now accept fractional values.
 It was appropriate to add this because an ACS function already supports fixed-point for changing these states.

     Currently legacy Hexen MAPINFO doesn't have it however.

   Portals and Polyobjects

   * Inconsistent linked portals between separate sector islands are now supported!
 This means you can now place "wormholes" in the map without getting errors!
 The link offsets are updated dynamically in order to provide a gameplay as good as possible.

     There is still a restriction left: do not place portals between two areas already interconnected by sectors.
 That would still error out.

   * Changed how floating objects move in relation to portal polyobjects.
 They no longer remain fixed relative to the inner chamber sectors, but are shifted in the opposite direction, so they appear as remaining fixed relative to the main world.
 This behaviour is more consistent with how thing movement isn't influenced by traditional vertically moving sectors, and more stable as well than just adapting velocity when passing the portal.
 It also avoids unrealistic direction changes when the containing polyobject changes movement.

   * Polyobjects with portals no longer require their origin box to be connected to sectors from the spawn spot's layer.

   * Visual portals on polyobjects now rotate along with the poly.

   * Masked textures (such as mid-grates) can now be applied on portal overlays.
     They can even use the SMMU rippling animation (unlike the 2-sided linedef midtextures).

   * Plane portals can now render sloped visplanes, with the slope copied from the source sector.
 Note that horizon portals still lack this feature, due to how they were designed.

 - Sound improvements -

   * Added support for stereo WAVs (8 and 16 bit).
 Additionally relax WAV loading, so that WAVs with incorret chunk size will successfully load.

   * Made midiproc shut down if Eternity isn't running.

   * Added console command "s_stopmusic" as well as the alias "stopmus".

   * Made it so if Eternity sets its Windows mixer volume it will not use the volume it was set to during its runtime.

   * Fixed replacing music when both tracks have a length of 4 (after the "D_").
     Thanks to JadingTsunami for the code fix and esselfortium for reporting the bug with a minimum failing case.

 - Control and user experience improvements -

   * Now if an action is bound to more than one key, and two of the keys are being pressed, releasing just one of them will not stop the action.
 You need to release all of them.

   * Added turning sensitivity for joysticks.

   * You can now use level lump names with -warp at the command line.

   * Jumping is now a compatibility setting.
 By default it's disabled.
 If player attempts to jump anyway, a message will be shown that it needs to be explicitly enabled in settings.

   * New console command: warp, which, like in ZDoom, teleports player to given coordinates.

   * Added support for the Rekkr stand-alone IWAD.

   * Added r_drawplayersprites, which lets players choose not to render weapons if they don't want to (for example, if taking photos).

   * Made it so the Windows close button on the console is re-enabled when Eternity is closed.

   * Changed the key bindings menus.

   * Made Eternity use WASAPI on Windows Vista and later.

   * Made the "idmypos" cheat toggle location display.
 Additionally, a new console variable "hu_alwaysshowcoords" has been introduced to control the same thing.

   * Added an option that allows you to set message alignment to either default, left, or centred.